-Perform the full set of exercises between four and six times a day.
+Perform the full set of exercises between 4 and 6 times a day.

 Do this with your splint on.

 Spread your fingers apart as wide as you can and then bring them back together.
-Repeat 10 times.

 Do this with your splint on.

 Bend the tip of your thumb as much as able, then straighten it.
-Repeat 10 times.

 Do this with your splint off (making sure to keep your thumb away from the palm of your hand).

-Resting your forearm on a table or worksurface, slowly lift your wrist upwards as far as able, then relax downwards.
-Repeat 10 times.
+Resting your forearm on a table or work-surface, slowly lift your wrist upwards as far as able, then relax downwards.